``

 Cooper, A. R.

-He was buried at Charlton on 18th November, 1V 27, and floral tributes included, "To our loved one, from his sorrowing Mum, Dad, and brother Alan"
+He was buried on 18 November at Charlton, Dover, 1V 27, and floral tributes included, "To our loved one, from his sorrowing Mum, Dad, and brother Alan"

 November 1941